Skip to main content

 Produce creative projects using print and digital media — and expand your ability to communicate effectively with a wide variety of audiences.

-The Certificate in Writing and Editing complements any major while giving you hands-on experience producing and publishing texts.
+The Certificate in Writing, Editing and Publishing complements any major while giving you hands-on experience producing and publishing texts.
 You will have opportunities to practice a variety of kinds of writing and to experiment with new and emerging forms.

 Program type: